 So when looking at investing in this rare metal we need to look out for two things: first off, stocks that are involved with manufacturing or deal with lithium-ion batteries directly, and second a strong balance sheet so that you have something to fall back on if your investment doesn't turn out well.

-The Best Lithium Stocks of 2021
+The Best Lithium Stocks we're watching in 2022

 So, what are the best lithium stocks?
 Though there are choices abound, we have taken the liberty of compiling the 10 best lithium stocks (in our humble opinions) that are sure to make you a pretty penny.